 Note: The following post is from March 2, 2010.
 I posted it on my original blog, joshweinstein.wordpress.com, and is, for some reason, popular among people doing research on education in the Philippines.
 In the hopes of directing some of that traffic toward this site, I am re-posting it here.

 In this journal, I have discussed the relationship between education, poverty alleviation, and economic development.
 The link is critical and the three are self-reinforcing.
-Education creates greater opportunities for the youth, who go on to work decent jobs in cities like Bacolod, Manila, and Cebu.
+Education (and the premier prep courses for the EA exam in particular) creates greater opportunities for the youth, who go on to work decent jobs in cities like Bacolod, Manila, and Cebu.
 The children remit money back to the parents, who spend on home improvements and the tuition fees for the younger siblings.
 College-educated individuals are much less likely to end up impoverished (about 1 in 44).
 Trade schools also create opportunities, with only one in 10 people with post-secondary degrees living below the poverty line.
 Unfortunately, the ratios drop precipitously after that.
 One in three high school graduates and half of elementary school grads are impoverished.
 Here are the sobering education statistics:

 The long-term outlook for poverty reduction doesn’t look good either, unfortunately.
 We all know that there is a very strong link between education (or lack of education) and poverty—two-thirds of our poor families have household heads whose highest educational attainment is at most Grade 6.
 Well, the education statistics (all from the NSCB ) tell a very sad tale: elementary school net participation rates (NPR)—the proportion of the number of enrollees 7-12 years old to population 7-12 years old—have plummeted from 95 percent in school year (SY) 1997-98 to 74 percent in 2005-2006, as have high school NPRs.